wp-plugins/no-title-tooltips/readme.txt

 == Installation ==
 1. Download the plugin.
-2. Upload the plugin to your wp-content/plugins directory.
+2. Upload the plugin to your plugins directory.
 3. Activate the plugin.